mbbu/16S_Miniproject_Repo/Documentation.md

 # Chimera detection

 - QIIME2 tool is used to remove chimeras which are artifacts formed after sequences are incorrectly joined together during PCR reactions.This tool also does Alpha and Beta diversity
 - Usearch tool is used to find representative sequences or sequence Variants for the samples.
-Its important when assigning taxonomy.
+It's important when assigning taxonomy.

   ## Orient the reads